wp-plugins/wp-property/readme.txt

 We are still in early stages, so updates will be coming out routinely.
 Please do not hesitate to send us feedback and suggestions.

 == Changelog ==

+= 1.15.9 =
+* New: HTML code now rendered in meta fields on single property page.
+* Fixed issue spaces being removed from predefined values.
+* Fixed issue with 1 showing up on front-end instead of 'Yes'
+* Fixed issue with dashes in predefined values, they are now converted into HTML character.
+* Fixed bug with sorting for [property_overview] shortcode.
+* Added option to disable automatic feature download.
+* Added option to complete hide "Hidden Attributes" from property editing page - as opposed to being grayed out.
+* Added additional translation strings to property-pagination.php
+* Added new Google Map languages: Arabic, Bulgarian, and Thai
+* Added array_fill_keys() to support older versions of PHP (was causing errors when displaying [property_search] widget)

 = 1.15.8 =
 * Bug fix with warning being displayed on Settings page